Akshay-K8/YoutubeVideo_QA/README.md

-Here’s your updated **README.md** rewritten to reflect the new **YouTubeTranscriptAPI-based transcript extraction** while preserving the overall structure and style — with emojis, better formatting, and clear language:

----

 # 🎥 YouTube Video Q\&A Bot 🤖

 A **Streamlit** web app that extracts transcripts directly from YouTube videos using the **YouTubeTranscriptAPI** and answers your questions about the video using **OpenAI's GPT models** and **LangChain**.